joshfpedro/github-readme/README.md

 #### 👨‍💻 About Me :

-> « The world is one big data problem. »
+> "The world is one big data problem."

-I am a Data Scientist with a strong background in mathematics and economics, currently working at CUNY Advanced Science Research Center.
-My expertise spans across machine learning, mathematical modeling, and data analysis, with a particular focus on applying these skills to solve complex real-world problems.

-My work involves conducting data exploration, cleaning, predictive modeling, and data visualization using Python, Spark, SQL, AWS (EC2, S3), Hadoop, Hive, MapReduce, and various machine learning techniques.
-I'm passionate about bridging the gap between complex data and practical applications that positively impact people's lives.
+I'm a Data Scientist, Researcher, and Educator passionate about using mathematics, machine learning, and data engineering to solve real-world problems.
+My experience spans academic research, industry projects, and teaching—building scalable pipelines, developing advanced AI/ML models, and leading teams to actionable insights.
+I thrive on mission-driven work and turning complex data into meaningful impact.

 #### 🎓 Education :